Hilda-Enyioko/HTML-Documentation-Page/README.md

 This is a HyperText Markup Language (HTML) Technical Documentation Page.
 HTML_Documentation-Page is my third project for the [@freeCodeCamp.org](https://github.com/freeCodeCamp) (New)Responsive Web Design course.

 ## About
-This project is explains the features and functionalities of HyperText Markup Language (HTML).
+This project explains the features and functionalities of HyperText Markup Language (HTML).
 It is a beginner-friendly guide to understanding the basics of HTML.
 It is divided into five sections which include:

 1  [Introduction](https://html-documentation-page.netlify.app/#Introduction): This provides a concise overview and context of HTML.